 Spread out the roots and settle the plant into the new hole.
 Backfill with loose soil, tamping around gently.

 After transplanting yucca, some TLC may be necessary.
 Yucca moved in fall should be watered once per week if no precipitation is expected.
 After two weeks, decrease watering to once every other week.
 In spring, temperatures are warmer and evaporation occurs.
 Keep the plant moderately moist for a month and then decrease watering to every two weeks.

-Your yucca may experience some shock that may cause discolored leaves.
+Your yucca may experience some shock that could cause discolored leaves.
 Remove these once new growth begins to show.
 Use organic mulch around the base of the plant to discourage weeds and conserve moisture while keeping the ground cool in summer and warm in winter.